SiliconLabs/wisun-br-linux-docker/README.md

 The docker container does not (yet) support device hot-plugging.
 You have to restart the docker container if you unplug the gateway.

-### When I try to ping from my WiSun Device, the reply is transmitted after 5s of latency
+### When I try to ping from my Wi-SUN Device, the reply is transmitted after 5s of latency

 When using the proxy, it takes a few seconds to establish connection the first time a end device tries to access the outside.
 The problem is [ndppd does not